Deutsch: Erhaltung / Español: Conservación / Português: Preservação / Français: Préservation / Italiano: Conservazione

 • Heritage tourism: Visits to UNESCO World Heritage Sites that adhere to strict preservation guidelines.

-• Adventure tourism: Activities like hiking or diving that emphasise leaving no trace on the environment.
+• Adventure tourism: Activities like Hiking or diving that emphasise leaving no trace on the environment.

 • Sustainable accommodation: Eco-lodges and green hotels that integrate preservation principles into their operations.